bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	template.wrapQuestionTitle2 string      Wrap for the question title.                   </h4></div>
 	template.wrapQuestionDesc1  string      Wrap for the question description.             <div class="mx-auto">
 	template.wrapQuestionDesc2  string      Wrap for the question description.             </div>
+	template.wrapDone1          string      Wrap for the done-msg at the final page.       <h4>
+	template.wrapDone2          string      Wrap for the done-msg at the final page.       </h4>
+	templateLayout              integer     See in chapter PageTSconfig.
 	overrideFlexformSettings... string      Fields that should be overwritten if empty.    startPageUid,... debug                       boolean     Show debug data at the page.
 0 typeNum                     integer     Type of the AJAX-call.
 Don´t change it.
 190675